 To enter a simulated trade:

-4. In the Prices Slices pane, you can view the projected Profit/Loss values for the trade you simulate based on the volatility and hypothetical price change.
-You can set different stock price targets (so-called price slices) as offset from the current stock price in percent, dollars, sigma, or estimated price range.
-Note that the values are calculated for the date you set in the Positions and Simulated Trades pane.
+- In the Prices Slices pane, you can view the projected Profit/Loss values for the trade you simulate based on the volatility and hypothetical price change.
+You can set different stock price targets (called price slices) as offsets from the current Mark Price or a Theo Price by clicking Option P/L Calculation.
+Price Slices can be set with percent, dollars, sigma, or estimated price range.
+Note that values are calculated for the date set in Positions and Simulated Trades.

 Risk Profile

 The Risk Profile graph has two axes: on the X-axis, you can see the potential stock price of the simulated trade’s underlying, and on the Y-axis, the potential profits and losses on the simulated trade.
-By default, there are two curves shown on the graph: a blue curve that reflects the potential profit/loss value on the expiration date and a purple curve that reflects the same value for today (bade on the implied volatility).
+By default (dark color scheme), there are two curves shown on the graph: a blue curve that reflects the potential profit/loss value on the expiration date and a purple curve that reflects the same value for today (bade on the implied volatility).
+Note that on the light and SSE color schemes, the blue curve is shown in green.

 The price slices you’ve set on the Add Simulated Trades subtab are also shown on the graph along with their respective calculated probability on the expiration date.